Nodes are used to host graphical objects (paths or controls) that can be arranged and manipulated on a diagram page.

-Multiple nodes or connectors can be grouped together to form a single object called a group.
+Multiple nodes or connectors can be grouped together to form a single object.

 Drawing tool enables users to draw custom nodes and shapes by clicking and dragging on the diagram surface.

 Data binding is used to populate diagrams with nodes and connectors created and positioned based on data from external data sources.
 Data in any format can be easily converted, mapped, and consumed in the diagram by setting a few properties, without having to write any code.
-Diagram also supports loading data from an ObservableCollection, List, or IEnumerable collection.
+The diagram control also supports loading data from an ObservableCollection, List, or IEnumerable collections.

-Automatic layout is used to arrange nodes automatically based on a predefined layout logic.
-There is built-in support for organization chart layout, hierarchical tree layout, and radial tree layout.
+Automatic layouts are used to arrange nodes automatically based on a predefined layout logic.
+There is built-in support for organizational chart layout, a hierarchical tree layout, and a radial tree layout.

-Overview control is used to improve the navigation experience when exploring large diagrams.
-It displays a small preview and allows performing operations such as zooming and panning within it.
+The overview control is used to improve the navigation experience when exploring large diagrams.
+It displays a small preview of the full diagram page that allows users to perform operations such as zooming and panning within it.

-The symbol palette is a gallery of reusable symbols/nodes that can be dragged and dropped onto the surface of the diagram.
+The symbol palette is a gallery of reusable symbols and nodes that can be dragged and dropped onto the surface of the diagram.

-It is possible to work with very large numbers of nodes since the diagram uses UI-virtualization techniques to selectively load only the objects that lie within the viewport area.
-Smooth scrolling performance is achieved using an inbuilt spatial search algorithm that builds an index based on a node’s position.
+It is possible to work with very large numbers of nodes since the diagram uses UI virtualization techniques to selectively load only the objects that lie within the viewport area.
+Smooth scrolling performance is achieved using a built-in spatial search algorithm that builds an index based on a node’s position.

-Diagram’s state can be persisted to XML format and then be loaded back using serialization.
+A diagram’s state can be persisted to XML format and then loaded back using serialization.

 Rulers are used to measure the distance of nodes and connectors from the origin of the page.
 The size and position of objects can also be specified in different units like pixels, inches, and centimeters.

-Diagrams can be easily exported as image files (.png, .jpeg, .bmp, and other formats) and can also be printed as documents.
+Diagrams can be easily exported as .png, .jpeg, .bmp, and other image files, and can also be printed as documents.

-There are several other features available to enhance the diagramming experience.
+Several other features are available that enhance the diagramming experience.

 Gridlines provide guidance when trying to align objects.